Eldar-86/main/README.md

 This repository contains a collection of small Python projects I've created while learning the language.
-Each project serves as a practice or learning or knowledge expanding exercise on different concepts and features in Python.
+Each project serves as a practice, learning or knowledge expanding exercise on different concepts and features in Python.